d-bl/MAE-gf/docs/counting.md

 3. An incoming right twist is the same as an outgoing left twist for a net with only one stitch.
 4. <span class="stch">Cross only</span> is a valid stitch.
 However, a lacework with only crosses and no twists at all does not hold together. <span class="stch">Cross only</span> can only be used in combination with other stitches.
 5. Twist left followed by twist right is the same as twist right followed by twist left, this is the same as twist both pairs.
 Short: lr = rl = t.
-6. Twist is treated as one action because the left and right sides are done in parallel by the lacemaker.
+6. A twist is treated as one action because the left and right sides are done in parallel by the lacemaker.
 7. Stitches with many actions can be viewed as varieties of plaits and tallies.
-8. Stitches can end “open”: meaning, they end with a cross.
-Stitches can end "closed": meaning, they end with a twist.
+8. Stitches can end with crosses or end with twists.
 9. Stitches can be “mirrored” vertically by switching right and left twists.
 Stitches can be “mirrored” horizontally by applying the twists and crosses backwards.
 Please note: this is not a real mirror.
 A real mirror changes which thread lies on top.
 Please note: viewing a stitch upside down is viewing the stitch mirrored vertically and horizontally.

 ### Pins

-Pins can be put “at any time” between the two pairs of the stitch: <span class="stch">ctPctctct</span>, <span class="stch">ctctPctct</span>, <span class="stch"> ctctPct</span>, <span class="stch">ctctctP</span>.
+Pins can be put anywhere between the two pairs of the stitch: <span class="stch">ctPctctct</span>, <span class="stch">ctctPctct</span>, <span class="stch"> ctctPct</span>, <span class="stch">ctctctP</span>.
 Also, we can make a pinchain: <span class="stch">ctPctctPct</span> and even put the pin between bobbin 1 and 2.
 Although the placing of the pin can change the appearance of the ground, we do not consider pins in our counting.

-### Notations and short notations

-Let A = { a , b , c }; B = { p , q , r }
-1. A &otimes; B = { a , b , c } &otimes; { p , q , r }.
-This means: make all combinations with all the symbols in the first set with all the symbols in the second set.
-This gives a new set: { ap , aq , ar , bp , bq , br , cp , cq , cr }.
-A word is one of these combinations.
-Please note: do not change the order.
-In this example, “pa” is not a word.
-2. Short notation: AB means: A &otimes; B; pA means: { p } &otimes; A (result: { pa , pb , pc }

 ### Rules for counting and cataloguing stitch words